SciTools/iris/docs/iris/src/developers_guide/contributing_ci_tests.rst

 Stickler CI
 ***********

 Automatically enforces coding standards.
+The configuration file named `.stickler.yml`_ is in the Iris_ root directory.
 For more information see https://stickler-ci.com/.